 A hopeful ending…

-In M’s case, it took almost a full year to conceive.
+In J’s case, it took almost a full year to conceive.
 During the first 3-4 months she was very consistent with taking supplements and tracking her cycles.
 She then began acupuncture 2-3 times per month.
-At 9 months into the process she was feeling hopeless so we talked, reevaluated, changed the protocol a bit, referred out for Chinese herbs and began a personalized homeopathic protocol.
+At 9 months into the process she was feeling hopeless so we talked, reevaluated, changed the protocol a bit, began a personalized homeopathic protocol.
 At 11 months in, M conceived, and 40 weeks later delivered a beautiful healthy baby boy (she was 39 years old by the time she delivered).

 So this leads us to the BIG QUESTION: What can you do to boost egg quality?

-- Clean up the diet- Eat organic as much as possible with as many vegetables as possible, fruits (esp. dark berries) whole grains, legume (lentils, beans), nuts, wild caught fish, pasture raised eggs and grass fed meats.
+1. Clean up the diet- Eat organic as much as possible with as many vegetables as possible, fruits (esp. dark berries) whole grains, legume (lentils, beans), nuts, wild-caught fish, pasture-raised eggs and grass-fed meats.
 Sometimes I will use more specific aggressive dietary changes depending on the situation.
-For example in someone with an autoimmune disease I might recommend the autoimmune paleo (AIP) diet, anti-lectin diet or some variation.
-For PCOS a paleo/keto approach can often be helpful.
-Either way the elimination of all processed foods (white flour, white sugar, trans fats) can dramatically decrease inflammation.
-Decreasing inflammation helps balance hormones.
+For example in someone with an autoimmune disease I might recommend the autoimmune paleo (AIP) diet, anti-lectin diet or some variation- but this type of program should be medically supervised.
+Ultimately we want to focus on nutrient density and decreasing inflammation.
+Inflammation triggers can vary from person to person.

-- Avoid pollutants and toxins: plastics (BPA, phthalates), perfumes, pesticides and parabens are all potential hormone disrupters and can increase the oxidation in the body.
+2. Avoid pollutants and toxins: plastics (BPA, phthalates), perfumes, pesticides and parabens are all potential hormone disrupters and can increase the oxidation in the body.
 Start making the switch to more natural products for cleaning and personal hygiene.
-Avoid storing foods in plastics, and eating canned foods.
-Switch to glass or stainless steel water bottles (and invest in a water filter).
-Switch to essential oils over perfumes and fragrances.
-A great guide to cleaner products can be found from Suzi at Gurl Gone Green.
+Some easy changes include: using a stainless steel or glass water bottle; using an essential oil diffuser instead of plug in air fresheners, candles or wax melts,

-- Create a fertile mindset– meditation, creating art, gardening, journaling- all of these activities can provide an outlet for stress as well as keep you grounded when things are feeling hopeless.
+3. Create a fertile mindset– meditation, creating art, gardening, journaling- all of these activities can provide an outlet for stress as well as keep you grounded when things are feeling hopeless.
 Consider seeing a counselor who has experience in treating couples struggling with infertility.
 Check out the Fertility Tapping Circle for a resource that can help process emotions and traumas as well as dissolves limiting beliefs like “maybe I’m just not meant to be a mother.”